Rudizind/euler-oiler/README.md

 # euler-oiler
-A compilation of solutions to Euler problems that I'm doing to practice my problem solving/maths skills, as well as forming the maximally efficient programmatic implementation of the solutions to these problems.
+A compilation of solutions to Euler problems - an effort to practice my skills in problem solving/maths, as well as forming the maximally efficient programmatic implementation of the solutions to these problems.